-To provide the Group the ability to control and receive the majority of the expected residual returns of the VIE and its subsidiaries, the Group entered into a series of contractual arrangements described below with the VIE, and its nominee shareholders in 2005.
+The Group established Hongcheng Education, the VIE, through a series of contractual arrangements with designated equity owners who are PRC citizens and legally own the VIE.
+To provide the Group the power to control and the ability to receive substantially all of the expected residual returns of the VIE and its subsidiaries, the Group entered into a series of contractual arrangements described below with the VIE, and its nominee shareholders in 2005.